UnitedHealthcare Medicare Supplement Plans

 Quick Tip: You can’t purchase a Medicare supplemental insurance plan if you have a Medicare Advantage plan.
 You’ll need to choose one or the other.

 Let’s say you have a major surgery that costs tens of thousands of dollars.
 Paying 20 percent of that surgery can be quite a blow.
-That’s why over 90 percent of older adults supplement their Original Medicare with employer-sponsored coverage, Medicaid, or a Medigap plan like one from UnitedHealthcare.2
+That’s why about 89 percent of older adults supplement their Original Medicare with employer-sponsored coverage, Medicaid, or a Medigap plan like one from UnitedHealthcare.3

 UnitedHealthcare: One of our top picks for Medigap plans